 Still, if a portion of your compensation is dictated by a literal roll of the dice, that’s a red flag.

 Operations, Housing Start-Up

 My predominant memory is endless, frantic clicking and feeling obligated to respond to Slack messages within 30 seconds or less.
-Other snippets of recollection: when a director mentioned his Tesla Model X on a group call which evoked a myriad of subtle, but evident and perceivable responses from everyone on the call -- annoyance, jealousy, judgment for the lack of tact; a grizzled, older guy from upper management giving me sage relationship advice about letting the other person be right sometimes and not dying on every single hill; making small talk with various co-workers about their huskies and tennis lessons and girlfriend’s prison guard job; being relieved when my request to have my workday changed to 7 AM to 5 PM was approved, and feeling crushed that working a “mere” 10 hours a day was something to be relieved about.
+Other snippets of recollection: when a director mentioned his Tesla Model X on a group call, evoking a myriad of subtle, but perceivable negative responses from everyone on the call -- annoyance, jealousy, judgment for the lack of tact; a grizzled, older guy from upper management giving me sage relationship advice about letting the other person be right sometimes and not dying on every single hill; making small talk with various co-workers about their huskies and tennis lessons and girlfriend’s prison guard job; being relieved when my request to have my workday changed to 7 AM to 5 PM was approved, and feeling disillusioned that working a “mere” 10 hours a day was something to be relieved about.